About Bariatric Surgery

 At Little Company of Mary, we're here to help.
-We offer a fitness component to our medical weight loss program to institute a permanent healthy lifestyle change.
-This is done through combined resources of a physician, an approved commercial diet program, psychiatrist, and a personal trainer.
+We offer combined resources of a physician, an approved commercial diet program and a psychiatrist.

-The first step is to attend one of our free seminars.
-Next, we encourage you to attend and participate in our free monthly support group meeting.
+The first step is to view/attend one of our free seminars.
+Next, we encourage you to attend and participate in our free monthly support group.
 You'll be able to talk with our weight loss specialists, as well as patients who are enjoying the benefits of our bariatric surgery program.

 The next step is a personal, detailed consultation with our program surgeon to determine what kind of surgery is best for you.
 You will be informed about the surgical procedures available, the possible side effects and the ways in which your habits will have to change.
 A strong determination and commitment to changing your lifestyle partnered with education are the main tools any bariatric patient needs to be a truly successful candidate.

 Click on the links at the bottom of the page to download the following pre-operative quiz and review the findings during your initial consultation with our program surgeon.